fusion-jena/abecto/README.md

           path: result.trig
 ```

-In both examples, `<version>` needs to be get replaces with an actual release number.
+In both examples, `<version>` needs to get replaced with an actual release number.

 ## License